CSS Text Styling

 The line-height

-property controls the spacing between two lines of text.
+property defines the vertical spacing between lines of text.

 Example: